tsungyinglee/SjS-ILD_EconomicBurden/README.md

 - Study type: **Cost of Illness**
 - Study lead: **Tsung-Ying Lee**
 - Publications: https://www.jmcp.org/doi/epdf/10.18553/jmcp.2022.28.7.786
 - Funding: None.
-This is a student-led class project of PHSR701 Research Method and PHSR702 Research Method II in University of Maryland Baltimore.
+This is a student-led class project of PHSR701 Research Method and PHSR702 Research Method II at University of Maryland Baltimore.